For a day in your courts is better than a thousand elsewhere. -Psalm 84:10

 Shrine of St. Martin de Porres

-Our new St. Martin de Porres Shrine was blessed on February 6, 2018, and a first-class relic of St. Martin was incorporated into the shrine on May 2, 2019.
-The shrine is in memory of Fr.
+The St. Martin De Porres shrine is in memory of Fr.
 Norman Haddad, OP, former pastor of St. Dominic Church, known for his dedication to the poor.
 St. Martin de Porres is a Dominican saint who lived from 1579 to 1639 in Lima, Peru.
 He is known for his deep prayer and devotion, austere lifestyle, miracles, humble service in the Dominican priory, daily ministry to hundreds of poor in Lima, and love for animals.
 Because his mother was a freed slave of African descent and his father a Spanish nobleman, he is the patron of persons of mixed races.
 He is also the patron saint of barbers, innkeepers, and public health workers.
-We encourage you to visit the new shrine often, asking for the power of his prayers upon your many needs.
 St. Martin de Porres, pray for us!

 |